Person- and Family-Centred Care

 Person- and Family-Centred Care (PFCC) refers to working together with our clients, patients, residents, and their families to improve health care.

-Download Person and Family Advisor application form (pdf)
+Download Person and Family Advisor expression of interest form

 What is PFCC?